chxy95/HDRTVNet/README.md

 ### How to train

 - Prepare the data.
 Generate the sub-images with specific patch size using `./scripts/extract_subimgs_single.py` and generate the down-sampled inputs for the condition network (using the `./scripts/generate_mod_LR_bic.m` or any other methods).
+As the pipeline of the testing process, masks of SDR images need to be generated in advance if the HG part would be trained.
 - For AGCM, make sure that the paths and settings in `./options/train/train_AGCM.yml` are correct, then run
 ```
 cd codes